feathersui/feathersui-starling/documentation/help/markdown/page-indicator.md

 ## Skinning a Page Indicator

-You can customize the layout of a page indicator, and you can customize the appearance of a its “normal” and “selected” symbols.
+You can customize the layout of a page indicator, and you can customize the appearance of a its "normal" and "selected" symbols.
 For full details about what skin and style properties are available, see the [PageIndicator API reference](http://feathersui.com/documentation/feathers/controls/PageIndicator.html).
 We'll look at a few of the most common properties below.

 ### Layout